 Thousands Support ENDA in Arkansas

-September 23, 2013 by Karin Quimby, Regional Field Director
+September 23, 2013 by Karin Quimby, Political & Education Director, Project One America

 As the ENDA campaign in Arkansas ramps up, thousands of Arkansans have already weighed in with Senator Pryor, urging him to vote for the Employment Nondiscrimination Act when it comes up for a vote on the Senate floor this fall.
 Our field organizers, and local volunteers from organizations like the Center for Artistic Revolution, are engaging people like the Mayor of Fayetteville, Lioneld Jordan, transgender leaders, the attendees at an Indigo Girls concert at Hendrix’s College and people of faith in churches across the state.
 They are writing letters, signing postcards, and making phone calls to the Senator.